nf-core/kmermaid/docs/usage.md

 ### `--skip_compute`

 If one wants to only translate protein sequences or extract per-cell fastqs from single-cell `.bam` files, then the `--skip_compute` option may be useful.
-This allows the user to skip the `sourmash` or `SKA` compute process when you won't actually use the compute result.
+This allows the user to skip the `sourmash` process you won't actually use the compute result.
 If `--skip_compute` is true, then `--skip_compare` must be specified as true as well.

 ### `--save_fastas`